Null object pattern: Description

-This separates normal logic from special case handling and makes the code easier to understand.

 Relation to other patterns

 It can be regarded as a special case of the State pattern and the Strategy pattern.

 It is not a pattern from Design Patterns, but is mentioned in Martin Fowler's Refactoring and Joshua Kerievsky's Refactoring To Patterns as the Insert Null Object refactoring.

 Chapter 17 of Robert Cecil Martin's Agile Software Development: Principles, Patterns and Practices is dedicated to the pattern.

-Alternatives

-From C# 6.0 it is possible to use the "?." operator (aka null-conditional operator), which will simply evaluate to null if its left operand is null.